geoffwhittington/meshtastic-matrix-relay/INSTRUCTIONS.md

 ### Configuration Tips

-- Review the comments in `sample_config.yaml` for detailed explanations
+- Review the comments in the sample configuration file for detailed explanations
 - At minimum, you'll need to configure your Matrix credentials and Meshtastic connection
 - For advanced setups, check the plugin configuration options